 So, how do you manage and track your contact center’s quality in a way that’s mutually beneficial to you, your agents and your customers?
 Let’s take some steps back and re-evaluate how to build and improve your QA program.

-Defining Quality for your Contact Center
+Defining Quality for Your Contact Center

 The word quality is ambiguous.
 Quality means different things to different people.
 And it means something different in every industry.
 Quality in a health care center or in a restaurant looks different from what’s expected in a contact center.
 So, before jumping into specifics about your QA program, define what quality means to you and your contact center agents.

-Determine your Criteria for Quality
+Determine Your Criteria for Quality

 Evaluate quality from the perspective of your contact center and from the perspective of your customers.

-You may think keeping AHT low is important to the customer, but in reality, a hasty phone call can lead to a dissatisfied customer whose problem gets magnified through the interaction.
+You may think keeping AHT low is important to the customer, but in reality, sometimes a hasty phone call can lead to a dissatisfied customer whose problem gets magnified through the interaction.
 Take time to uncover what’s important to your customers.
-You’ll need to do a little detective work and analyze call transcriptions, recordings, and customer surveys.
+You’ll need to do a little detective work and analyze call transcriptions, recordings and customer surveys.

 Compare the two lists and determine what matters most to your customers.
-For example, if both high and low CSAT calls have low AHT, then you can conclude that AHT is not a determining factor of quality.
-But, if low AHT occurs more in calls with high CSAT, it may be an indication that your customers equate fast interactions with good service.
+For example, if both high and low CSAT interactions have low AHT, then AHT isn’t a major factor impacting your quality.
+But, if low AHT occurs more in calls with high CSAT, it may be an indicator that your customers equate fast interactions with good service.
 With a little research, you can narrow down what your program’s call center quality assurance scorecard will look like.

 Building a Scorecard and Coaching on What You Find

-Testing your Scorecard
+Testing Your Scorecard